fite40927/Personal/README.md

 **RoboMagellan Team:**

 Programmed an RC car to autonomously navigate and find items in an urban environment.
 Used an AI program, called You Only Look Once (YOLO), for object recognition, a Lidar for obstacle avoidance, and GPS/compass data for navigating through the course.
 Chassis and motor controller were from Traxxas, but we replaced the motor that came with the kit with a more powerful one.
+Almost everything was programmed in python.

 Technical Experience